| Home Intro Technical History Crew Models Gallery Kriegsmarine Archives More Forum Español|

 Photograph taken by the British Spitfire (Suckling) at 1315 hours on 21 May 1941.
 The Bismarck can be seen to the right anchored in the Grimstadfjord near Bergen, Norway, with three merchant ships.
 Position 60º 19' 49" North, 05º 14' 48" East.
 The steamers would serve as torpedo shields in case of enemy attack.
 Unlike many other publications, this photo is shown here in its correct orientation, North up.

 To the Denmark Strait.

-On board the Bismarck the forward radar instrument (FuMO 23) had been disabled by the blast of the forward turrets.
-Because of this, Admiral Lütjens ordered his ships to exchange positions and the Prinz Eugen with her radar sets (FuMO 27) intact took the lead.
+On board the Bismarck the forward radar instrument (FuMO 23) had been disabled by the blast of her forward turrets.
+Because of this, Admiral Lütjens ordered his ships to change stations, and the Prinz Eugen with her radar sets (FuMO 27) intact took the lead.
 Bismarck's powerful artillery would serve to keep the British cruisers from coming any closer.
-This change would produce great confusion for the British the next morning.
+This change would produce great confusion on the British the next morning.